-Awards are made from the NCORP Pilot Grant Program to foster improved representation of underserved populations in cancer clinical trial accrual.
+Awards are made from this pilot grant program to foster improved representation of underserved populations in cancer clinical trial accrual.
 Grants from the program are issued through a competitive, peer-reviewed process, and projects are funded for up to $50,000 (direct costs) and may be spent over a 1- or 2-year award period.
 Indirect costs are limited to a rate of 25%.
 The source of these funds is nonfederal.

 Fundable project proposals should:

 - Establish infrastructure or test an intervention to improve access for underserved population(s);

 - Strive to remove structural barriers (e.g., policies, protocol-specific);